eviltester/thingifier/challenger/src/main/resources/content/tutorials/rest-api-basics.md

 - REST API
     - the HTTP Verbs mean something specific e.g. should not Delete with a POST request
     - URI are 'nouns' and describe entities

+A REST API is an API that conforms to the REST standards.

+Many HTTP API's describe themselves as REST APIs but are inconsistent in how they interpret the standard.

+When working with APIs, having an understanding of the REST API standards can provide you with a base level of expectation of how the API might work.

+Often, REST API is simply used to mean HTTP API.

 ---